capric98/socks5/README.md

 	s := &socks5.Server{
 		Addr: "127.0.0.1",
 		Port: 1080,
-		// For verbose running, use socks5.DefaultLogger{} instead.
+		// For silent running, use socks5.NoLogger{}.
 		// You could also implement your Logger interface if you like :)
-		//
-		// Logger: socks5.DefaultNoLogger{},
 	}

 	// If you would like to require an authentication: